Samsung/Tizen.CircularUI/doc/guide/TwoButtonPage.md

 |Non-overlapped|Overlapped|

 ## Create TwoButtonPage
-you can set control in the `TwoButtonPage.Content`.
+You can set control in the `TwoButtonPage.Content`.
 In this example, long text Label and two buttons were set for Content.
-If `Overlap` property is `true`.
-The `Content` area occupies the whole of the screen.
-If `Overlap` property is `false`.
-The `Content` area occupies screen that is excluded button's area. `Overlap` property default value is `false`.
+If `Overlap` property is `true`, the `Content` area occupies the whole of the screen.
+If `Overlap` property is `false`, the `Content` area occupies screen that is excluded button's area.
+The default value of `Overlap` property is `false`.
-`TwoButtonPage.firstButton` set left side button. `TwoButtonPage.SecondButton` set right side button. you can add buttons using `MenuItem`.
+`TwoButtonPage.firstButton` sets left side button. `TwoButtonPage.SecondButton` sets right side button.
+You can add buttons using `MenuItem`.

 _This guide's code example uses WearableUIGallery's TCTwoButtonPage code at the test\WearableUIGallery\WearableUIGallery\TC\TCTwoButtonPage.xaml_